sitraka-/comic-fables/README.md

 > (Designing) at the intersection of speculative fiction and anthropology, we find a sense of epistemological humility about the kind of worlds we could or should inhabit.
 Yet epistemological humility should not be confused with futility: possibilities and potentialities still matter.
 We do not know what we are capable of, and yet that need not keep us from the pursuit of what ifs.
 >
-> Through the imaginative interpellations of speculative fiction, (we) gravitate toward new localities and means of presence: ecological, technological, (social, political), Afro-futuristic, (African-futuristic, Indiginous-futuristic, Latinx-futuristic, Chicana-futuristic, Sinofuturistic, Japanese-futuristic-cyberpunk, Pacific-futuristic,  and so on).
+> Through the imaginative interpellations of speculative fiction, (we) gravitate toward new localities and means of presence: ecological, technological, (social, political), Afro-futuristic, (African-futuristic, Indiginous-futuristic, Latinx-futuristic, Chicana-futuristic, Arab-futuristic, Sinofuturistic, Japanese-futuristic-cyberpunk, Pacific-futuristic,  and so on).
 >
 > Facing the imminent prospect of both disaster and discovery, they call us to resist despair and to craft tangible ways of shaping and repairing the worlds we still hope for.